AnggaR96s/Reforestation/README.md

-## An apple a day keeps the bullies away.
-If you throw it hard enough.
+## Have you ever seen fruit preserves being made?
+It's jarring.